ANRP Application

 - Begin filling out the application early.
 Take time to paint a complete picture of your experience at Texas A&M University and how the program will prepare you for your professional aspirations before beginning your application.

 - Include all work and activities on your resume.
-Keep an activity log of leadership positions, community service, awards, employment and both college and non-college related activities.
+Keep an activity log of leadership positions, community service, awards, employment, and both college and non-college related activities.
 Include the time commitment and duration of involvement in each activity.
 Undergraduates are limited to one page and graduate students to two.
 Do not include high-school information (Eagle Scout or Gold Awards may be included).

 - Prepare essays.
 All applicants are required to complete an essay that addresses a policy issue that they are interested in or passionate about.
-Resources for essay preparation and topics include the University Writing Center, the Career Center and the Agricultural and Food Policy Center.
+Resources for essay preparation and topics include the University Writing Center, the Career Center, and the Agricultural and Food Policy Center.

 - Applying for multiple locations.
 Students who are interested in multiple locations may apply to each for consideration.
 A completed application is required for each location, as well as a location-specific cover letter and essay.
 Students may turn in one copy of their resume, letters of recommendation, and transcript to be used across multiple applications.
 Students will also be required to go through the interview process for each location separately.